How to approach data security for the future of digital business.

 The increase in digital presence in companies will substantially alter how security professionals approach data security.
 More than ever before, security professionals are now integrated with digital business decisions, and as such must work with business leaders to ensure the protection and safety of the organization.

-“Security now means taking a holistic approach to all aspects of security,” said Earl Perkins, research vice president at Gartner, during a presentation at Gartner Security & Risk Summit.
+“Security now means taking a holistic approach to all aspects of security,” says Earl Perkins, research vice president at Gartner, during a presentation at Gartner Security & Risk Summit.
 “Digital security is the next evolution in cybersecurity to protect this pervasive digital presence.”

-As security moves to an embedded state within even the edges of the organization, security professionals will be under increasing pressure to balance risk and resilience, said Mr. Perkins.
+As security moves to an embedded state within even the edges of the organization, security professionals will be under increasing pressure to balance risk and resilience, says Perkins.
 The goal will be to balance the management of risk within an enterprise with the increasing need for responsiveness and open concept requirements.

 To balance risk and resiliency, security professionals should look to create methods that allow for fast-tracking ways to address security concerns and demonstrating agility.